enricocid/Music-Player-GO/FAQ.md

 ### What is Music Player GO?

-A lightweight, original, privacy-friendly, **ad-free** music player playing music from your local music library, in a colorful and simple UI.
+A lightweight, original, privacy-friendly, **ad-free** player to play music from your local library, in a colorful and simple UI.

 ### Where can I download Music Player GO?